 For a different twist on your usual salads, add some zesty French sorrel (Rumex scutatus).
 This leafy green vegetable is not only a low-maintenance gem to grow but it's also high in potassium and vitamins A and C. If your garden is in U.S. Department of Agriculture plant hardiness zones 5 through 9, you'll be able to grow French sorrel as a perennial plant.

-French sorrel is among other types of sorrel plants, botanically classified in the buckwheat plant family (Polygonaceae), which also counts rhubarb (Rheum x cultorum, zones 3-8) among its members.
-French sorrel and another sorrel species, garden sorrel (Rumex acetosa, zones 3-7), also known as common sorrel, are the two most commonly cultivated members of this genus.
+French sorrel, together with other types of sorrel, is botanically classified in the buckwheat plant family (Polygonaceae), which also counts rhubarb (Rheum x cultorum, zones 3-8) among its members.
+French sorrel and garden sorrel (Rumex acetosa, zones 3-7), also known as common sorrel, are the two most commonly cultivated members of this genus.
 The primary differences between the two species are size and taste.
 French sorrel is shorter (6 to 12 inches) and less acidic, and garden sorrel is taller (18 to 24 inches) with a stronger acidic taste.

 Best Uses for French Sorrel

-You may not want to make an entire salad solely with fresh sorrel, not only because of the acidic taste but also because of the high level of oxalic acid contained in the leaves.
-Eaten in large quantities, oxalic acid may lock out other nutrients in the food you eat, such as calcium, which can lead to mineral deficiencies.
-This high concentration of oxalic acid can also be problematic to those who are prone to kidney stones, arthritis or rheumatism.
+You may not want to make a salad entirely with fresh sorrel, because of the acidic taste.
+There is also a high level of oxalic acid contained in the leaves that can be detrimental in large quantities, locking out other nutrients in the food you eat, such as calcium.
+This high concentration of oxalic acid can also be problematic to anyone prone to kidney stones, arthritis or rheumatism.
 To be on the safe side, use fresh sorrel leaves as an accent among other leafy greens in your salads instead of using it as the primary salad ingredient.